"...Yes, 'n' how many years can some people exist

 "Lieberman is an ex-member of Meir Kahane's party, Kach, which was outlawed due to its blatantly racist platform.
 Moreover, his views towards Arabs do not appear to have changed over the years.
 In 2003, when reacting to a commitment made by Prime Minister Ariel Sharon to give amnesty to approximately 350 Palestinian prisoners, Lieberman declared that, as minister of transport, he would be more than happy to provide buses to take the prisoners to the sea and drown them there."

-Why has our government sat down with Lieberman who lives illegally in the occupied territories while calling for the ethnic cleansing of Palestinians from Israel proper?
-What is there to negotiate with such an individual - the timetable for the ethnic cleansing?
+Our government has placed demands on Hamas - demanding they accept Israel's right to exist without question.
+Will our government sit down with Lieberman who lives illegally in the occupied territories while calling for the ethnic cleansing of Palestinians from Israel proper?
+What is there to negotiate - the timetable for the ethnic cleansing?

 Psychotherapist Elyce M. Benham, M.S., says: "The techniques of brainwashing are simple: isolate the victim, expose them to inconsistent messages, mix with sleep deprivation, add some form of abuse, get the person to doubt what they know and feel, keep them on their toes, wear them down, and stir well."